KristianColville1/raza-noodles/README.md

 ## Using the five planes of UX design
 ### Strategy
 It is not possible to compete for business solely on a local level.
 Companies have a plethora of resources at their disposal in this day and age.
 One of them is to compete online by having a website that can help a business stand out in the overcrowded world of fine dining.

-The number one goal of this website is to connect hungry customers with Raza Noodles Asian cuisine.
+- Build Raza Noodles a website to connect them with customers so they can experience their Asian cuisine.
+- We can address the needs of users by having a website to browse and having relevant content.

 The strategy:

-    - Research
+    - Research:
-        - Check out the Market
+        - Check out the Market.
-        - Observe the competition
+        - Observe the competition.
-        - Find commonalities between the competition
+        - Find commonalities between the competition.

-    - Goals to keep in mind
+    - Goals to keep in mind for the website:
-        - A high level of design
+        - A high level of design.
-        - Contrasting images
+        - Contrasting images.
-        - Fonts and sizes
+        - Fonts and sizes.
-        - The responsivity for devices
+        - The responsivity for devices.

+    - Outcomes after research:
+        - A food menu is top priority.
+        - Gallery page is a must have.
+        - Don't distract the customer with the background.
+        - Images need to be carefully selected for quality.
+        - Address and contact number need to be on the landing page no matter what.

+### Scope
+Bringing reality inline with content is difficult.
+These are the current targets of the website.

+Targets:

     - Navigation for the website
-        - Menu bar
+        - Menu bar.
-        - Ease of access
+        - Ease of access.
-        - Digestible content
+        - Digestible content.
     - Different web pages for content
-        - Home page
+        - Home page.
-        - Food menu
+        - Food menu.
-        - Contact page
+        - Contact page.
-        - Gallery showcasing food
+        - Gallery page showcasing food.
-        - Policy pages for terms, privacy and cookies
+        - Policy pages for terms, privacy and cookies.
     - Relevant sections
-        - Address and location
+        - Address and location.
-        - About Raza Noodles
+        - About Raza Noodles.
-        - Opening Hours
+        - Opening Hours.
-        - Footer with links to external pages
+        - Footer with links to external pages.
     - Downloadable content
-        - Food menu
+        - Food menu.

-### Scope
 ### Structure
 ### Skeleton
 ### Surface